Dissection Aorta

 Aortic Dissection

-The aorta is a vessel which consists of three tunicas.
-In some patients the middle tunica detaches from the outer tunica and the space that is created fills with blood.
-As a result, the aorta which is like a tube acquires two lumens, a true one which is the normal lumen before the appearance of the dissection and a false one.
-Due to the fact that the false lumen on the outside consists of only one tunica it can rupture more easily.
-On the other hand, the true lumen is compressed due to the fact that the false lumen fills with blood and can lead to various symptoms depending on the point of compression.
+The aorta is a blood vessel composed of three layers.
+In some patients, the middle layer separates from the outer layer, and the space created fills with blood.
+As a result, the aorta, which is like a tube, develops two lumens: a true lumen, which is the normal lumen that existed before the dissection, and a false lumen.
+Since the outer wall of the false lumen consists of only one layer, it can rupture more easily.
+On the other hand, the true lumen is compressed because the false lumen fills with blood, which can lead to various symptoms depending on the site of compression.

-The main risks of an aortic dissection are ischemia from compression of the true lumen, increased blood pressure and rupture of the aorta.
+The main risks of aortic dissection are ischemia caused by compression of the true lumen, increased arterial pressure, and rupture of the aorta.

 Ποιες είναι οι επεμβατικές μέθοδοι χειρουργικής θεραπείας;

-The main criterion for the type of treatment is the type of dissection.
-Type A dissections (i.e. dissections that involve the aortic arch) are considered emergency situations and require immediate cardiac surgery intervention.
-Type B dissections (i.e. dissections that begin after the aortic arch) are considered emergency situations and are initially referred to organized vascular surgery centers with access to a cardiac surgery clinic.
+The main criterion for determining the type of treatment is the type of dissection.
+Type A dissections, meaning dissections that involve the aortic arch, are considered emergencies and require immediate cardiac surgical intervention.
+Type B dissections, meaning dissections that begin after the aortic arch, are considered emergencies and are initially referred to organized vascular surgery centers with access to a cardiac surgery department.

-The decision of immediate or non-intervention in a type B dissection depends on the symptoms of the patient as well as certain imaging criteria within the framework of CT angiography.
-In cases of persistent arterial hypertension, ischemia or rupture, the patient requires immediate treatment which is minimally invasive due to modern endovascular methods.
-In case of absence of symptoms that endanger the life of the patient a monitoring protocol in the intensive care unit and repeated imaging of the aorta is followed, which is common in most aortic centers worldwide.
-At a second stage (at least 14 days) it is decided whether an endovascular intervention should be performed or not.
+The decision on whether or not to intervene immediately in a type B dissection depends on the patient’s symptoms, as well as certain imaging criteria assessed during CT angiography.
+In cases of persistent arterial hypertension, ischemia, or rupture, the patient requires immediate treatment, which is minimally invasive thanks to modern endovascular techniques.
+In the absence of life-threatening symptoms, a protocol of monitoring in the intensive care unit and repeated imaging of the aorta is followed.
+This protocol is common to most aortic centers worldwide.
+At a later stage (at least 14 days later) a decision is made on whether endovascular intervention should be performed.

 The role of the vascular surgeon